Gynaecology

 infection or an allergic reaction to the anaesthetic.
 However the risk of any of these happening during your treatment is small.
 Speak to your surgeon if you have any concerns about the risks or side effects attached to the procedure.

-You should refrain from any sexual activity for four to six weeks after your clitoral hood surgery.
-You should only return to sexual activity when you feel ready to do so.
+Your surgeon will ask you to avoid sexual activity for four to six weeks after your Hoodectomy.
+You should only return to sexual activity when you are fully healed and feel ready to do so.
 If you find that sexual activity causes pain or discomfort, stop and try again after more time has passed.

-You should also avoid using tampons for four to six weeks after a hoodectomy.
+You should also avoid using tampons for four to six weeks after a Hoodectomy to prevent irritation around the clitoral area.
 Speak to your surgeon about alternative methods of sanitary protection during the healing process.

 A state of the art, award winning clinic.